There is no single “Cannabis Oil!”

 Very similar to RSO except made with a food grade solvent such as Everclear or food grade alcohol.
 Because of this fact, FECO is recommended over RSO.
 This is a highly potent, tar-like substance that can be taken orally or topically.

 This is blanket term for any oil high in Cannabidiol or CBD, with little to no THC.
 Just as in the general term “cannabis oil,” CBD oil is extracted with solvents such butane or CO2.
 While having many medicinal effects, CBD is non-intoxicating, meaning it won’t make you high.
 Generally.
 Dr. Raber has talked of cases where CBD actually can convert to THC in the digestive system.
 Also even high CBD strains of cannabis will contain some THC-A. While most people won’t feel the any psychoactive effect, some highly sensitive individuals might.
 Some confusion comes in when people called CBD infused cooking “CBD oil.”
 But the term CBD oil usually refers to a thick concentrate extraction.

 CBD Hemp Oil

 This is CBD oil derived from the hemp plant.
 While it is true that hemp has more CBD than THC, it is not rich enough in either.
-The claims about hemp based CBD oils are dubious at best and patients are far better advised to stick to CBDs derived from cannabis.
-For more information, check out the great research and resources at Project CBD.
+The claims about hemp based CBD oils are dubious at best and patients are far better advised to stick to CBDs derived from cannabis or what is now branded as phyto-cannabinoid rich hemp (which is the same as low THC cannabis).
+For more information on the difference, check out this article.